-To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at: http://www.ascr.usda.gov/complaint_filing_cust.html, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
+To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at: usda.gov/oascr/filing-program-discrimination-complaint-usda- customer, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
 To request a copy of the complaint form, call (866) 632-9992.
 Submit your completed form or letter to USDA by:

-(1) mail: U.S. Department of Agriculture, Office of the Assistant Secretary for Civil Rights, 1400 Independence Avenue, SW, Washington, D.C.
-20250-9410; (2) fax: (202) 690-7442; or (3) email: program.intake@usda.gov.
+- mail: U.S. Department of Agriculture Office of the Assistant Secretary for Civil Rights 1400 Independence Avenue, SW Washington, D.C.
+20250-9410

+- (2) fax: (202) 690-7442 or

+- (3) email: program.intake@usda.gov.